open-AIMS/ereefs-documentation/README.md

 `task-termination-requested` | `AdminTool`                                                                                         | `JobTerminator`                | This message is published when the user clicks the terminate-task button in the `AdminTool`.

 ### <a name="object-definitions"></a>Object definitions
-Three of the main objects in the eReefs application are the `Job`, the `Task`, and the `ExtractionRequest`. **JJ: so an ExtractionRequest is not a job, but it triggers a job?
+Three of the main objects in the eReefs application are the `Job`, the `Task`, and the `ExtractionRequest`.
+**JJ: so an ExtractionRequest is not a job, but it triggers a job?
 I think that should be explained.
 I'm also interested as to why an ExtractionRequest isn't a type of job.
-If that's explanation doesn't belong in this documentation them please message me on teams.**
+If that's explanation doesn't belong in this documentation them please message me on Teams.
+GL: I believe you are right, it triggers a Job.
+Will need to ask Marc.**

 #### <a name="job"></a>Job
-The `Job` is the aggregating entity for one or more `Tasks`.  **JJ: please add an example of what tasks might make up a job.**
+The `Job` is the aggregating entity for one or more `Tasks`.
+**JJ: please add an example of what tasks might make up a job.
+GL: I will get an example from the Database.
+It will be hard to come up with a minimal example, but I can simplify it.**

-**JJ: the details of a job are stored in MongoDB?**
+**JJ: the details of a job are stored in MongoDB? - GL: Yes**

 Definition: